Create Blob storage resources with the .NET client library

 Add code to complete the project

-Open the Program.cs file and review the comments to get an understanding of the overall flow of the application.
 Throughout the rest of the exercise you add code in specified areas to create the full application.

 string blobServiceEndpoint = $"https://{accountName}.blob.core.windows.net";

-BlobServiceClient blobServiceClient = new BlobServiceClient(new Uri(blobServiceEndpoint), sharedKeyCredential);
+BlobServiceClient blobServiceClient = new BlobServiceClient(new Uri(blobServiceEndpoint), credential);

-2. Find the // CREATE A CONTAINER comment, then add the following code directly beneath the comment.
+3. Locate the // CREATE A CONTAINER comment, then add the following code directly beneath the comment.
 Creating a container includes creating an instance of the BlobServiceClient class, and then calling the CreateBlobContainerAsync method to create the container in your storage account.
 A GUID value is appended to the container name to ensure that it's unique.
 The CreateBlobContainerAsync method fails if the container already exists.

-//Create a unique name for the container
+///Create a unique name for the container

 string containerName = "wtblob" + Guid.NewGuid().ToString();